Team

 When Lisa sees younger children, she also expects to see an invested caretaker as part of the counseling process.
 With children and caretakers, she uses behavioral modification approaches to motivate behavioral change and provide structure and consistency, while remaining trauma and attachment theory informed.
 She works with children and parents to find what is underneath the behaviors, attempting to remove the stigma of “bad” or “problem” and instead focusing on meeting needs and teaching skills.
 She believes children benefit most when caretakers take joy in them, teach and believe in their abilities to gain steps toward independence and catch them when they metaphorically fall or miss the mark.

-Kristen Johnson, MA, LPC-IT
+Kristen Johnson, MA, LPC

 Marshfield Office and Telehealth